Theory-Independent Context Incompatibility: Quantification and Experimental Demonstration

-Finally, to implement the nonselective measurement map $\Phi_A$, we simply perform measurements of the ancilla without distinguishing its state.
-The sequential implementation is straightforward: one non-demolition measurement setup (wave plates and PBS) follows another.
-Specifically, for our case, where the observables are $\sigma_x$ and $\sigma_z$, quarter-wave plates are not required.
-Additionally, the wave plates after the last PBS are unnecessary, as the signal photon will already be registered by detector D1.
-The final experimental setup is shown in Figure \ref{fig:setup}.
+Finally, the nonselective map $\Phi_A$ is implemented by detecting the ancilla without recording its outcome.
+The procedure is performed sequentially, with one quantum non-demolition stage following another.
+For $\sigma_x$ and $\sigma_z$ measurements, quarter-wave plates are unnecessary, and no additional optics are required after the final PBS, since detector D1 is insensitive to polarization.
+The full setup is shown in Fig.~\ref{fig:setup}, and further implementation details are provided in Supplemental Material~II.